8 Innovative Materials Used in Architecture

 A bacteria named Bacillus Pasteurii along with its food (a form of starch) is added to the concrete mixture.
 And the rest is magic!!
 Whenever a crack forms and air fills in, the bacteria wakes up and starts consuming the starch.
 It may creep you out, but the bacteria excrete calcite (a form of calcium carbonate) and make a bond with concrete, thereby filling up the cracks.

-Around the globe, there are several types of self-healing concrete being made or under research process.
+Around the globe, there are several types of self-healing concrete being made or under the research process.
 Initially, as the method and material are new, it may cost 3-4 times more than the concrete itself.
 But if we see in the long run, this material is a huge savior in terms of maintenance, cost, and time.

-2. Hydro Ceramic Bricks
+2. Hydro Ceramic Bricks as Innovative Materials

 What if like humans, our buildings start producing sweat?
 Don’t disgust yourself; sweating in humans is based on the precipitation mechanism.
 Areti Markopoulou, director of the Advanced Architecture Group at the Institute of Advanced Architecture of Catalonia says, “When the temperature in our body rises, our cells release humidity to balance our body temperature.
 That is why we sweat, and this is exactly how the system of these hydro-ceramics performs.”